 “I’d like to set you up for a CT scan.”

-The CT scan in October did show a mass at the base of the right side of my tongue.
+The October CT scan showed a mass at the base of the right side of my tongue.
 Then he did a biopsy where he found advanced cancer that had spread to my lymph nodes on the right side of my neck.

 It was in December of ’13 that I began treatment with a combination of chemotherapy and radiation.

 I was filled with rage.
-Not that I had cancer, that was no surprise.
-But how could it be that I understood that I was a high-risk person for HPV-related oral cancer when my doctors simply didn’t?
-Actor Michael Douglas also had been misdiagnosed three time before his docs discovered his stage lV HPV oral cancer.
+Not that I had cancer.
+That was no surprise.
+But how could it be that I understood that I was a high-risk person for HPV-related oral cancer when my doctors didn’t?
+Actor Michael Douglas was also misdiagnosed three times before his docs discovered his stage lV HPV oral cancer.

 The answer is complex as to why HPV oral cancer gets diagnosed so frequently at an advanced stage.

-Physicians and dentists are without a screening tool.
-Currently, there is no FDA approved test to diagnose HPV in the mouth or throat.
+Physicians and dentists need a screening tool.
+Currently, there is no FDA-approved test to diagnose HPV in the mouth or throat.

 Another doctor told me, “If this can happen to you or Michael Douglas in major metropolitan communities, I shudder to think what’s happening in some place like Bakersfield.”

-And one UCLA researcher noted at a West Hollywood seminar on HPV cancers noted there is very little data available on the prognosis for HIV-positive people with a HPV-16 co-infection.
+One UCLA researcher at a West Hollywood seminar on HPV cancers noted there’s very little data available on the prognosis for HIV-positive people with an HPV-16 co-infection.
 So doctors are in the dark when treating people with HIV.

-Symptoms of HPV-related oral cancer are – a persistent sore throat, earaches, hoarseness, enlarged lymph nodes, pain when swallowing, and unexplained weight loss.
+HPV-related oral cancer symptoms include a persistent sore throat, earaches, hoarseness, enlarged lymph nodes, pain when swallowing, and unexplained weight loss.
 Oral HPV is three times more common in men than in women, according to the CDC.

-These days I continue to fight for my life.
-I have persistent cancer, meaning neither chemotherapy, radiation or surgery would bring it into remission.
-I’m in my second clinical trial, the Hail Mary passes for cancer, without hope if it fails, too.
-If I do, I will proceed with California’s new End of Life Option act rather than let the cancer rot me away.
+These days, I continue to fight for my life.
+I have persistent cancer, meaning neither chemotherapy, radiation, or surgery would bring it into remission.
+I’m in my second clinical trial— the Hail Mary passes for cancer — without hope if the trial fails.
+If it does, I will proceed with California’s new End of Life Option Act rather than let the cancer rot me away.

 In 2013, I was six foot and a healthy 210 pounds.
-I had directed two successful documentaries and had spent two decades being one of the most active video journalists in our community.
+I had directed two successful documentaries and spent two decades as one of our community’s most active video journalists.

 I want to live.
 This is all tearing up my husband as he watches me slipping away.
 I pray the experimental drug Opdivo starts shrinking my tumor.
-Yet I also have to plan for the reality of it not working and how I wish to spend my remaining days.
-I would prefer to die on my own terms, not drugged out on morphine, unrecognizable to my loved ones, waiting to drown on fluid build up caused by pneumonia.
+Yet, I also have to plan for the reality of it not working and how I wish to spend my remaining days.
+I prefer to die on my own terms, not drugged out on morphine, unrecognizable to my loved ones, waiting to drown in fluid build-up caused by pneumonia.

-Mike Skiff (photo, top left) is a documentary filmmaker and video journalist.
-His feature documentary, Kink Crusaders, looked at the International Mr. Leather competition while Folsom Forever examined the history behind San Francisco’s Folsom Street Fair.
-He reports that he is in wonderful seventeen-year relationship with LA news anchor Tony McEwing (photo, top right).
+Mike Skiff was a documentary filmmaker and video journalist.
+His feature documentary, Kink Crusaders, premiered at the International Mr. Leather competition while Folsom Forever examined the history behind San Francisco’s Folsom Street Fair.
+He was in wonderful seventeen-year relationship with LA news anchor Tony McEwing.